The tallest palm tree in the world captured me the first time I viewed their photograph.

-For many Palm Devotees.
-The first time I viewed a photograph, it was of the valley where they grow.
+The setting was in the valley where they grow.

 Will you be thunderstruck seeing them?
 Let's find out.

-You know how it goes?
+But have you heard how it goes?

 That once you first discover something - that same thing or subject suddenly seems to appear again and again.
 Some say it had always been there, but you'd never noticed it before!
+Like maybe car models or television shows.

-That sure added to the fun I had playing.
+That sure added to the fun I had playing!

 Yes, these are the world's tallest palm trees.